fullsnack-DEV/fullsnack-DEV/README.md

 - 🔭 I’m currently working on React Native.
 - 🌱 I’m currently learning  Node js, Express and MongoDB
+- 🤔 I’m looking for job currently.
 - 👯 I’m looking to collaborate on Projects on React Native
-- 🤔 I’m looking for help with React Native Animations.
 - 💬 Ask me about React js, React Native and  Node js.
 - 📫 How to reach me: Mail: Pratikpatre1996@gmail.com
 - 😄 Pronouns: He/His